JohanAberg/vhs-decode/README.md

 </details>

 <details closed>
-<summary>Install A RF Tap</summary>
+<summary>Install An RF Tap</summary>
 <br>

 > [!TIP]
 > The [Hardware Installation Guide](https://github.com/oyvindln/vhs-decode/wiki/Hardware-Installation-Guide) visually goes over all the installation steps for tape decks to Sony 8mm camcorders.

-Adding a 10uf (0.1uf to 100uf range) capacitor to the test point or amplifier is recommended can help improve signal integrity (a handful VCRs have this on the test point already).
+Adding a 10 uF (0.1 uF to 100 uF range) capacitor to the test point or amplifier is recommended.
+It can help improve signal integrity.
+(A handful of VCRs have this on the test point already.)

 Center is Signal, Outer is Ground, this goes for jacks and for coaxial cable in general.

-For an polarized electrolytic capacitor Positive leg (longer) goes on test/signal point, Negative leg (shorter) on cable to connector/probe.
+For a polarized electrolytic capacitor Positive leg (longer) goes on test/signal point, Negative leg (shorter) on cable to connector/probe.

 However, this does not matter for Ceramic which are bidirectional & recommend today.